magnus1984/uphone-deployment/README.md

 Follow these steps to deploy the solution to your AWS account.

 #### Backend Deployment
+Please se the documentation for the backend [here](https://github.com/magnus1984/muphone.git) and then proceed with the installation.

 ```bash
 # Checkout and build the code for the backend